Police officer's death resulted from 'Russian roulette'-style game, authorities say; fellow officer charged

 CLICK HERE TO GET THE FOX NEWS APP

-Police Chief John Hayden has declined to answer questions about why the officers had gathered at the apartment
+Police Chief John Hayden has declined to answer questions about why the officers had gathered at the apartment.

 St. Louis police said the charges were the result of a promise Hayden made to Alix's family to conduct a "thorough and competent investigation."